dbt-labs/docs.getdbt.com/website/docs/guides/core-to-cloud-1.md

    - Make sure your project compiles correctly.
    - Run a few models in the dbt Cloud IDE or dbt Cloud CLI to ensure you’re experiencing accurate results in development.

-2. Once your first job has successfully run in your production environment, use [dbt Explorer](/docs/collaborate/explore-projects) to view your project's [resources](/docs/build/projects) (such as models, tests, and metrics) and their [lineage](/terms/data-lineage) to gain a better understanding of its latest production state.
+2. Once your first job has successfully run in your production environment, use [dbt Explorer](/docs/collaborate/explore-projects) to view your project's [resources](/docs/build/projects) (such as models, tests, and metrics) and their [lineage](/terms/data-lineage) to gain a better understanding of its latest production state. <Lifecycle status="team,enterprise" />

 ## What’s next?